 DNS server process

-Enables a router or a switch to resolve hostnames into addresses.
+Enables a device to resolve hostnames into addresses.

 Bidirectional Forwarding Detection (BFD) process

-Displays the process that specifies the maximum length of time that the router waits for its neighbor to re-establish an LDP session.
+Displays the process that specifies the maximum length of time that the device waits for its neighbor to re-establish an LDP session.

 Remote NFS server process